 Cementitious grout comes in both premixed and powered forms.
 Powdered grout has to be mixed with water before use, while premixed grout comes in tubs and is convenient for small jobs.

 Older cement-based grout was brittle and prone to cracking.
 It also dried irregularly, leaving colors inconsistent.
-Today's grouts contain polymer additives, which ensure color quality and increased flexibility, allowing for joint (space) widths of up to 1 1/4 inches.
+Today's grouts contain polymer additives, which ensure color quality and increased flexibility, allowing for joint (space) widths of up to 1 and 1/4 inches.

 Hard tile for flooring, as well as the tile in wall and countertop installation, is placed into an adhesive backing such as mortar or mastic with gaps between each tile.
 This is to prevent the cracking that could occur if and when the materials expand or contract against one another during temperature shifts.